The Measure of Deception: An Analysis of Data Forging in Machine Unlearning: Forging for smooth loss functions

 \subsection{Volume estimates of forging sets under different data regimes}

 We now examine how the volume bounds scale with the relative sizes of the model dimension $n$ and the data dimension $d$, which may be relevant in various machine learning contexts.
 Indeed, recall that $d$ denotes the intrinsic data/input dimension (e.g., pixels, patch or token embeddings, feature vectors), and $n$ denotes the number of trainable parameters (globally or for the layer/block in focus) that influence $\nabla_{\x} f(\x;\z)$.
 In modern deep networks, both regimes can arise naturally.
 Early convolutional layers can be effectively underparameterized ($d \ge n$) due to high-resolution inputs and weight sharing associated with convolutions.
 Meanwhile, wide fully connected layers or attention layers, and later dense layers are often overparameterized ($d < n$).
-Our bounds predict larger forging sets in overparameterized settings, precisely where $\nabla_{\z}\nabla_{\x} f$ tends to have a larger null space relative to $d$.\footnote{Here “over/underparameterized” refers to the parameter–input relation ($n$ vs.\ $d$), not to the sample-size relation used elsewhere in learning theory.} The key driver is the nullity
+Our bounds predict larger forging sets in underparameterized settings, precisely where $\nabla_{\z}\nabla_{\x} f$ tends to have a larger null space relative to $d$.\footnote{Here “over/underparameterized” refers to the parameter–input relation ($n$ vs.\ $d$), not to the sample-size relation used elsewhere in learning theory.} We consider representative achievable scenarios where the lower bound on $r$ is attained.
+These constructions highlight how the interplay between $n$ and $d$ can induce qualitatively different scaling of the forging-set volume.
+The key driver is the parameter $r$ from \textbf{A3}

-which enters Theorem~\ref{seconvarthm1} through the factors $\big(\tfrac{1}{4}\sqrt{2/L}\big)^{\min_i r(\z_i^*)}$ and $\epsilon^{\frac{d-\max_i r(\z_i^*)}{2}}$.
+which enters Theorem~\ref{seconvarthm1} through the factors $\left( \frac{\gamma^2}{4L } \right)^{r/2}$ and $\epsilon^{\frac{d-r}{2}}$.
 Rank--nullity yields

 and